 Furthermore, exploring Bogoliubov-like transformations for the non-abelian anyonic annihilation operators would be interesting.
 It would allow one to define a different notion of anyonic mode, not tied to the position latticing of the system we introduced.

-We can now describe general anyonic Hamiltonians in $2\times N$ lattices, by using the behind-only annihilation operators.
+We can now describe general anyonic Hamiltonians in $2\times N$ lattices, by using the in-front-only annihilation operators.
 The ability to express the Hubbard-like anyonic Hamiltonian in terms of local annihilation operators may have implications in the simulation of the model.
 Until recently, the community was lacking good numerical techniques to simulate non-Abelian anyons systems.
 The main difficulty comes from the lack of a tensor product structure and the growth of the Hilbert space with the number of particles.
 There have been some recent efforts to generalize the tensor network formalism to lattice systems of anyons \cite{Singh2014, Ayeni2016, Pfeifer2015}.
 However, this work defines the anyonic local operators that constitute the Hamiltonian with their crude representation in the diagrammatic formalism.
 We expect that having access to the local annihilation operators of an anyonic theory will facilitate the numerical simulation in some cases.
-In this way, we can exploit the parallelism between the anyonic Hubbard Hamiltonian and its bosonic or fermionic counterpart for instance.
+In this way, we can exploit the parallelism between the anyonic Hubbard Hamiltonian and its bosonic or fermionic counterpart, for instance.

 We note that the Hamiltonian in Equation \ref{eq:hamiltonian} has terms with long-range interactions.
 These highly long-range terms (with respect to the ordering) can make the simulations time-inefficient.
-The ordering is deliberately chosen to be the one in Figure \ref{fig:2nordering} so we just need the behind-only annihilation operators.
-Because we have defined them with the braiding going in one direction, we are restricting ourselves to a not-that-simple expression of the braiding operator in the other direction.
+The ordering is deliberately chosen to be the one in Figure \ref{fig:2nordering}, so we just need the in-front-only annihilation operators.
+Because we have defined them with the exchanging going in one direction, we are restricting ourselves to a not-that-simple expression of the exchanging operator in the other direction.
 Therefore, we choose the lattice ordering so we do not encounter crossings of anyon lines in this direction.
-Of course, we can think of a more natural (and short-range) ordering, e.g ladder ordering, but then our Hamiltonian terms will contain products of several operators local in not only the nearest-neighbour interacting sites.
-However, this non-locality can be avoided by defining two more sets of creation and annihilation operators analogous to the ones defined in this paper but changing the direction of the braiding.
+Of course, we can think of a more natural (and short-range) ordering, e.g., ladder ordering, but then our Hamiltonian terms will contain products of several local operators in not only the nearest-neighbor interacting sites.
+However, this non-locality can be avoided by defining two more sets of creation and annihilation operators analogous to the ones defined in this paper but changing the direction of the exchanging.

 In conclusion, if we want to avoid long-range terms (with respect to the ordering) in our Hamiltonian we need to sacrifice the simplicity of the current expression.
 We think that the study of the similarities and differences between these three approaches is a promising future direction to follow.